Section Menu

 Scholarships

 Scholarships based on financial need are available to off-set costs associated with international airfare and other costs associated with study abroad.
 Students can apply for scholarships as part of the Rollins program application.
-CAPA also offers additional scholarships that students can apply for above and beyond the funding available through Rollins.
+CEA CAPA also offers additional scholarships that students can apply for above and beyond the funding available through Rollins.

 Living and Working